Not everyone has the appetite to stay 50+ nights in a hotel chain to earn elite status, so what are the ways to get something comparable?

 - $100 on-property credit (some properties offer more)

 A side note: looking to earn elite night credit in one account but someone else has the American Express Platinum card?
 Just enter the name and loyalty number of the person who wants the credit into the reservation.
-It’ll still work despite the credit card not having your name on it.
-Just be aware that usually hotels require an American Express card to be presented to pay for the bill, but I’ve found it doesn’t have to be the Platinum used to book the room (I typically bring it just in case).
+That worked for us when we last tried it.
+However, hotels require an American Express card to pay for the bill, though usually not a Platinum card.
+I still typically bring the card used for booking just in case.

 Chase “The Edit” or Renowned Hotels

 The Chase equivalent to Amex’s FHR is called The Edit.
 You can book this rate if you have the Chase Sapphire Reserve or JP Morgan Reserve cards.
-There’s actually an option called Renowned Hotels available to premium United Airlines cardholders (United Club Infinite, United Club Business, United Quest, United Presidential Plus, and United Presidential Plus Business).
+There’s actually an option called Renowned Hotels available to premium United Airlines cardholders (United Club Infinite, United Club Business, United Quest, United Presidential Plus, and United Presidential Plus Business), which operates somewhat similarly.

 The benefits are largely similar: